Geometric Sequences and Sums

 Very close to 1.

-(Question: if we continue to increase n, what would happen?)
+(Question: if we continue to increase n, what happens?)

 Why Does the Formula Work?